khulnasoft-lab/design.khulnasoft.com/contents/get-started/navigating-pajamas.md

 ## Usability

 Usability guidelines include documentation that affects the ease-of-use for different types of users.
 This includes accessibility and internationalization.

-## Resources

-Our resources section contains relevant and useful links that aide in the creation of our design system, as well as GitLab design as a whole.